-Figure 4: Evolution of the RDD Effect on the Cumulative Number of Quarters in Private Sector Employment
+Figure 2: Evolution of the RDD Effect on the Cumulative Number of Quarters in Subsidized Private-Sector Employment

 Note: Donut RDD estimates on the inflow sample of youths entering unemployment in 2010, using age at unemployment entry as the forcing variable with a cutoff at 26.
-Evolution of the RDD effect and confidence interval (CI) for the cumulative number of quarters in private sector employment by schooling level: dropouts (left) vs. graduates (right).
+Evolution of the RDD effect and confidence interval (CI) for the cumulative number of quarters in subsidized private sector employment by schooling level: dropouts (left) vs. graduates (right).
 The RDD estimator is implemented for each quarter after entry into unemployment until 7 years later.
-The donut RDD estimator removes observations for individuals aged between 25 and 26 at entry into unemployment and retains units aged between 22 and 25 (left of the cutoff) and 26 to 29 (right of the cutoff).
+The donut RDD estimator removes observations for those aged between 25 and 26 at entry into unemployment and retains units aged between 22 and 25 (left of the cutoff) and 26 to 29 (right of the cutoff).
 The two local linear splines are estimated on the reweighted observations by using the triangular kernel and the sampling weights but removing the units within the donut.
-We control for the set of control variables shown in Table C.2 in Online Appendix C. Standard errors are clustered at the age level.
-For dropouts (graduates), the effect at 7 years is +0.2 quarters [-2.3; 2.7] with a p-value of 0.897 and N = 4,176 (+2.8 quarters [0.7; 5.0], p-value 0.011 and N = 4,384).
+We control for the set of control variables shown in Table C.2 in Online Appendix C.2.
+Standard errors are clustered at the age level.
+For dropouts (graduates), the effect at quarter 11 is +0.2 quarters [-0.2; 0.6] with a p-value of 0.279 and N = 4,176 (+1.1 quarters [0.2; 2.0], p-value 0.018 and N = 4,384).

-In contrast, from Figure 4 we observe that the Win-Win subsidy steadily increases the average number of quarters in employment up to 2.8 quarters seven years after entry into unemployment.27 This is an increase of 28% relative to the counterfactual of lower hiring subsidies.
+In contrast, from Figure 3 we observe that the Win-Win subsidy steadily increases the average number of quarters in employment up to 2.8 quarters seven years after entry into unemployment.23 This is an increase of 28% relative to the counterfactual of less favorable hiring subsidy conditions.
+This effect continues to grow beyond the end of the subsidy period and is statistically significant at the 5% level from quarter twelve onwards.
+From Figure A.7, we can deduce that the gains are in terms of full-time equivalent (FTE) employment.
+After seven years, about three FTE quarters of employment are gained, on average (+26%).

-27 In Figure A.8, the corresponding RDD graphical evidence is reported seven years after entry into unemployment.
+23 In Figure A.6, the corresponding RDD graphical evidence is reported seven years after entry into unemployment.